Dates & Venue

 - All players in institution first teams, as well as unattached individuals, will play in the Individual Championship.

 - All non-first team players will by default play in the Individual Trophy, unless the Team Details Form sent to the UPC states they would like to play in the Individual Championship instead.
+Any previous winner of the Individual Trophy cannot play in that event again in subsequent seasons.

 - The Individual Trophy is subject to the field being at least a fifth of the total number of individual entrants with a minimum number of sixteen entrants in the Individual Trophy; if these criteria are not met there will be no Individual Trophy for that event and all entrants will play in the Individual Championship.

-Disability Access
+Changing Facilities/ Disability Access

 Photography & Videography

-Anyone wishing to take photos or video at this event must complete the BUCS Media Accreditation Form prior to the event
+Anyone wishing to take photos or video at this event must complete the BUCS Media Accreditation Form prior to the event.

 Sustainability